Kerry Carpenter Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 21st-ranked team ERA among all MLB pitching staffs (4.48).
+- The Angels have the 20th-ranked team ERA across all MLB pitching staffs (4.48).

-- Angels pitchers combine to surrender 123 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Angels pitchers combine to rank 19th in baseball in home runs allowed (123 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.